YanLong-Cloud/boardgames_night_bot-1/README.md

 ## NB

-You must register MiniApp url to the both fathers before using the bot.
+You must register MiniApp url to the bot fathers before using the bot.

 ## Usage